Dave Kwakman

-Personal life
+Early life

 Kwakman comes from Volendam and lived a few houses away from fellow professional Joey Veerman growing up.
 Kwakman started playing under-12 football for RKAV Volendam.

-Career
+Club career

 Kwakman signed his first contract with AZ Alkmaar in March 2021 keeping him to the club until the summer of 2024.
-He was part of the AZ under-18 side that won a league and cup double in the 2021-22 season.
+He was part of the AZ under-18 side that won a league and cup double in the 2021–22 season.

-Kwakman made his professional debut for Jong AZ on the 5 September, 2022 against FC Dordrecht at home in the Eerste Divisie in a 3-1 victory.
+Kwakman made his professional debut for Jong AZ on the 5 September, 2022 against FC Dordrecht at home in the Eerste Divisie in a 3–1 victory.

+In April 2023 he played in the 2022-23 UEFA Youth League final against Hajduk Split as AZ ran out 5–0 winners.

+On 20 January 2025, Kwakman moved on loan to Groningen.

 International career

 In March 2020 he was called up to the Dutch under-16 squad.
 In September 2022 Kwakman was representing the Dutch U19 team.